ljantzen/journey/README.md

 ## File Structure

-Notes are stored as markdown files with the following structure:
+Notes are by default stored as markdown files with the following structure:

 ```
 vault-directory/